hogepodge/tvm-docker/README.md

 This set of Dockerfile and Makefile allows for quickly standing up and working in a development environment for TVM.
-To get started, you can run `make build` to download dependencies, download TVM, abd build TVM with a standard configuration.
+To get started, you can run `make build` to download dependencies, download TVM, and build TVM with a standard configuration.

 Once the container is built, you can then launch it as a development environment